Brazilian Red Cloak with Slugs and Snails? Rare but Treatable

 - â Use drip irrigation instead of overhead watering

-ðą Care Guide: Brazilian Red Cloak
+ðą How to Care for Brazilian Red Cloak to Prevent Slugs and Snails?

 ð§ How to Water